TLBTrung-222/ecommerce-mern/server/README.md

 6. Cookie: Browser's cookie will attach the cookie it received from server (if exist) in subsequent requests to the same domain.

+7. Build phase: When deploying to a Paas, setting NODE_ENV env variable will trigger npm to not install dev dependencies (which is required for tsc to build).
+We can bypass this by adding `npm install --include=dev`

+8. To deploy my postgresql to render, we need to export the db using `pg_dump`, then connect to remote postgresql on render to execute the exported sql file.

 ## Issue

 If postgresql is not working, read the log file on /Library/PostgreSQL/16/data/log, also log file from pgAdmin.
 After that follow these steps: